About Ultimate Fantasy

 Ultimate Fantasy started as a series of blog posts documenting some of Emily's research and experiments with machine learning during her ML5.js fellowship in 2020.
 At the time, Emily was also learning how to prep training data and work with machine learning models such as GPT-2, a language model created by OpenAI.
 A goal of her research was to study some of the bias inherent to GPT-2, which she decided to explore by finetuning the model with small datasets and then writing strategic prompts to generate texts and images that revealed some of the latent qualities and "failures" of these very large models.
 One of the custom models she made is an updated version of QueerAI (v2), which was used to generate all of the short stories, poems, and artworks in the Ultimate Fantasy collection.

 Unsupervised Pleasures is a DIY community library and practice space that grew out of Emily's research practice and a longing to collaborate more with people interested in working with AI, storytelling, and their own cultural archives.
-It is stewarded by Emily Martinez and Sarah Ciston, and will be open to artists, researchers, and other small communities interested in working with similar methodologies and their own datasets.
+It is stewarded by Emily Martinez and Sarah Ciston, and is open to artists, researchers, and other small communities interested in working with similar methodologies and their own datasets.
 Learn More

 None of this would exist without amazing people inspiring, teaching, supporting and encouraging me to continue this work.